marinednadude/NOAA-PMEL-OME-LF-metazoan-COI-PCR-Protocol-BeBOP/NOAA-PMEL-OME-LF-metazoan-COI-PCR-Protocol-BeBOP.md

 **Positive Control**

 A positive control is used in every PCR run to verify success of the PCR reaction.
 In place of template DNA, 2 μL of positive control diluted to 10^3 copies/µL is used.
 One well per plate is alotted for the positive control.
-The positive control used for COI is the extinct Moa (*Dinornis giganteus*).
+The positive control used for COI is the extinct Moa (*Dinornis giganteus*) native to New Zealand.
 The reference mitogenome used to develop the positive control sequence can be found on Genbank [(Accession AY016013.1)](https://www.ncbi.nlm.nih.gov/nuccore/AY016013.1).
+We note that this accession had 1 mismatch in the forward primer as well as 3 mistmatches in the reverse primer and thus we modified the positive control to use the exact primer sequence to avoid mismatches.

 |Positive Control Sequence|
 |--------------------------|